 It Gets Better: The early videos are incredibly slow-paced, he shouts more, the jokes aren't fantastic and the character isn't exactly interesting.
 But then he starts challenging the Nerd and the quality in everything improves from there.

-Jerk Sue: His self-righteous rants towards straw villains like Soulless and TMZ don't really work when he's never called out on bashing actors after being told not to, hitting kids because they're annoying and selling his soul in a worthless deal.
+Jerk Sue: Critic's self-righteous rants towards straw villains like Soulless and TMZ don't really work when he's never called out on bashing actors after being told not to by his creator, hitting kids because they're annoying and selling his soul in a worthless deal.
 All the more irritating as he never got away with anything before he died.

 Launcher of a Thousand Ships: In the fic world, nearly everyone on the site has had a go with him.
 And it's not just limited to the site either.